How to Apply

-To set up direct deposit in CAESAR, navigate to CAESAR > Student Financial Services > Set Up Direct Deposit.
+To set up direct deposit in CAESAR, navigate as follows: to My Account > Set Up Direct Deposit.

-To request a refund in CAESAR, navigate to CAESAR > Student Financial Services > Request a Refund.
+To request a refund in CAESAR, navigate as follows: My Account > Request a Refund.

 You can learn more on the Tuition and Financial Aid FAQ.
-You can also download the Financial Aid Document and visit the Student Financial Services website for additional details about general financial aid and loan options.
+You can also download the Financial Aid Checklist and visit the Evanston Office of Graduate Financial Aid website for additional details about general financial aid and loan options.